KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/postgres.md

 1. Set up the source.

+   Search "KYVE" in the `Sources searchbar` and select it.

    In this step you specify the [KYVE pools](https://app.korellia.kyve.network/#/pools) from which you want to retrieve data, identified by **Pool-IDs**.

    You can also specify **Bundle-Start-IDs** for each pool, in order to limit the records that will be retrieved from that pool.
 In the KYVE app you can find the bundles for each pool, for example [these](https://app.korellia.kyve.network/#/pools/8/bundles) are the bundles for Pool-ID `8`, the Evmos chain.